googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 1. Vertical metrics must not be calculated by the font editor automatically

 This is an overall best practice in design.
 When defining line spacing, it's important to strike a balance between legibility and avoiding overlapping letters.
-At GF, we have established a specific system that prioritizes optimal performance for various situations, while still leaving room for future update improvements like adding more languages without causing regressions.
+At Google Fonts, we have established a specific system that prioritizes optimal performance for various situations while still leaving room for future update improvements, like adding more languages without causing regressions.

 #### 2. Vertical metrics must be consistent across a family.

-Each font in a family must share the same vertical metric values.
+Each font in a family must share the same vertical metrics values.

 This rule can be avoided if a font is being upgraded and previously had inconsistent family metrics.
 If this is the case, the aim should be to visually match the line spacing of each font, but fix any clipping issues caused by incorrect `WinAscent`, `WinDescent` values.